BLOG

 - Terms implied through custom and practice

-This is where employers can sometimes find themselves exposed to risk unintentionally.
+This is where you the employer can sometimes, unintentionally, find yourself exposed to risk.

 Breach of contract examples

-Some of the most common situations where employers may face breach of contract allegations include:
+Some of the most common situations where you may face these allegations include:

 - Failing to give contractual notice, or dismissing without notice where there is no gross misconduct